krzysztofzablocki/Swift-Macros/README.md

 - [Builder pattern](https://github.com/dziobaczy/SwiftBuilderMacro): Apply the [Builder Pattern](https://refactoring.guru/design-patterns/builder) with ease by generating a `Builder` helper class, mimicking stored properties of the associated struct.

 ### Networking
-- [SwiftRequest](https://github.com/ailtonvivaz/swift-request): SwiftRequest is a lightweight, type-safe HTTP client for Swift, streamlining the construction and execution of HTTP request
+- [SwiftRequest](https://github.com/ailtonvivaz/swift-request): SwiftRequest is a lightweight, type-safe HTTP client for Swift, streamlining the construction and execution of HTTP request build on top of Macros.

 ---